 There is one circumstance in which a repricing or option exchange program may be acceptable: if macroeconomic or industry trends, rather than specific company issues, cause a stock's value to decline dramatically and the repricing is necessary to motivate and retain employees.
+In viewing the company's stock decline as part of a larger trend, we would expect the impact to approximately reflect the market or industry price decline in terms of timing and magnitude.
 In this circumstance, we think it fair to conclude that option grantees may be suffering from a risk that was not foreseeable when the original "bargain" was struck.
-In such a circumstance, we will recommend supporting a repricing if the following conditions are true:
+In such a scenario, we may opt to support a repricing or option exchange program only if sufficient conditions are met.
+We generally require the following criteria to be true:

+• Officers and board members cannot participate in the program; and

+• The exchange is value-neutral or value-creative to shareholders using very conservative assumptions.

+In our evaluation of the appropriateness of the program design, we also consider the inclusion of the following features:

-- Officers and board members cannot participate in the program; - The stock decline mirrors the market or industry price decline in terms of timing and approximates the decline in magnitude; - The exchange is value-neutral or value-creative to shareholders using very conservative assumptions and with a recognition of the adverse selection problems inherent in voluntary programs; and - Management and the board make a cogent case for needing to motivate and retain existing employees, such as being in a competitive employment market.
+- The vesting requirements on exchanged or repriced options are extended beyond one year; - Shares reserved for options that are reacquired in an option exchange will permanently retire (i.e., will not be available for future grants) so as to prevent additional shareholder dilution in the future; and - Management and the board make a cogent case for needing to motivate and retain existing employees, such as being in a competitive employment market.